JuliaPOMDP/POMDPs.jl/README.md

 - `belief(pomdp::POMDP, bold::Belief, action::Any, obs::Any, distribution::Belief=create_belief(pomdp))` modifies `distribution` to the belief given the old belief and the latest action and observation and returns the updated belief. `bold` and `distribution` should *not* be references to the same object

 ## Simulation Functions
-- `simulate(pomdp::POMDP, policy::Policy,initial_belief::Belief,rng=MersenneTwister(),eps=0.0,initial_state=nothing)`
-runs a simulation using the specified policy and returns the accumulated reward
+- `simulate(simulator::Simulator, pomdp::POMDP, policy::Policy)` runs a simulation using the specified policy and returns the accumulated reward
-- `simulate(mdp::POMDP, policy::Policy,initial_state::Any,rng=MersenneTwister(),eps=0.0)` runs a simulation using the
-specified policy and returns the accumulated reward